Website currently not fully available

 How an electric drive works.

 An electric motor converts current into movement.
 It has two key components: the rotor and stator.
 As its name suggests, the rotor rotates.
 This occurs by the interaction of the magnetic field of the rotor and stator.
 The rotor’s magnetic field is generated by magnets or current, depending on the type of motor.
 The electric motor transmits this turning motion to the wheels through a 1-speed transmission.
 When you look at the driving cycle (WLTP), the efficiency of an electric motor is more than three times that of a combustion engine.
-BMW electric vehicles are often fitted with very efficient separately excited synchronous motors, so-called SSMs.
+BMW electric vehicles are often fitted with very efficient current-excited synchronous motors, so-called CESMs.

-Benefits of separately excited synchronous motors (SSM).
+Benefits of current-excited synchronous motors (CESM).

-Benefits of permanently excited synchronous motors (PSM).
+Benefits of permanent-magnet-excited synchronous motors (PMSM).

 Simple engineering.
 Simple to drive.